AbhiXverse/Solidity-journey/Ethereum 101 - Day 01.md

     - Since Ethereum runs smart contracts, it cannot predict if a contract will stop or how long it will run.
 To prevent contracts from running indefinitely and consuming unlimited resources, Ethereum uses a gas system
 - Why gas ?
     - Gas acts as a meter that limits how much       computation a contract can perform
-    - Users must pay gas fees to execute smart contract
+    - Users must pay gas fees to execute smart contract, ensuring efficient use of network r